 In the retelling of The Empire Strikes Back:

 Stormtrooper 1: Did we ever hit anything with these guns?
 Stormtrooper 2: I hit a bird once.

 In "Cool Hand Peter", Peter, Quagmire, Joe, and Cleveland are escaping from a Southern prison, whose warden has artibrarily extended their sentence (apparently, not one ever leaves the prison).
 As they're running for the train, they're chased by the guards, who are shooting at them.
 When the others express concern over this, Peter calms them down by saying that the bad guys never hit the good guys.
 Cue the guards firing every which way (including pointing the rifle backwards) but at the escapees.

 In episode "Homer of Seville" is a stark example: After Homer becomes a famous opera star, a fanatic of his attempts to kill him after being rejected.
 At one of his performances, Marge is able to stop the would be killer with her own poison dart.
 Then Chief Wiggum gives the go ahead for the Police Department snipers to fire.
-Each sniper fires multiple times — none of the shots hit her.
+Each sniper fires multiple times — only one hits her and it may have been fired by a guy covering his eyes.
 She even looks at her watch for a moment.